 Here's what experts want parents to know about the safety and efficacy of masks for children.

 Masks are effective.
-"Mask wearing is especially important to reduce asymptomatic spread, a larger driver of the infection rates across the country," notes Hawkins.
-"We know that universal mask wearing will significantly reduce viral transmission rates in communities and nationally."
+"Mask wearing is especially important to reduce asymptomatic spread, a larger driver of the infection rates across the country," notes Dr. Hawkins.
+"We know that universal mask-wearing will significantly reduce viral transmission rates in communities and nationally."

-Masks are among the most affordable, easy-to-use weapons we have against the spread of coronavirus.
-"Physical distancing, frequent hand-washing and consistency in mask wearing are tried and true (no cost) prevention approaches that do work," says Hawkins.
+Masks—and vaccinations—are among the most affordable, easy-to-use weapons we have against the spread of coronavirus.
+"Physical distancing, frequent hand-washing and consistency in mask wearing are tried and true (no cost) prevention approaches that do work," says Dr. Hawkins.

 If these expert assurances from a range of doctors and epidemiologists are not enough to change other people's thinking, remember this, mama: Your main responsibility is your children's health and your own well-being—both physical and mental.
-Control what you can control, and let go of the rest.
+Control what you can, and let go of the rest.

 What if my child just really, really hates wearing a mask?